makinhs/wheel-of-names/readme.md

 *Note: The rigged winner feature is intended for entertainment purposes.
 Use it responsibly!*

+## GitHub Repository

+You can find the source code on GitHub: [Wheel of Names Repository](https://github.com/makinhs/wheel-of-names)

 ## Disclaimer

 This project was created for fun and educational purposes.
 It includes a rigged feature as a JavaScript example.
 Use it at your own risk.